Larry Fitzgerald: 2015

-2016 season
+2016

 On August 5, 2016, Fitzgerald signed a one-year, $11 million contract extension with the Cardinals.

 On September 11, 2016, Fitzgerald had eight receptions for 81 yards and two touchdowns, while becoming the 10th player to reach 100 career touchdowns, in the season-opening 23–21 loss to the New England Patriots on NBC Sunday Night Football.
 In the fifth game of the season, he had six receptions for 81 yards and two touchdowns in the 33–21 loss to the San Francisco 49ers.
 On November 13, he had 12 receptions for 132 yards in another strong outing against the 49ers in a 23–20 victory.
 The Cardinals finished with a 7–8–1 record and missed the playoffs.

 At the end of the 2016 season, Fitzgerald led the NFL in receptions for the second time with 107, and had 1,023 receiving yards with six receiving touchdowns.
 He moved from 11th to 3rd on the all-time career reception list, and ended the season ninth all-time in receiving yards.
 He was named to his tenth career Pro Bowl.
 He was ranked 45th by his peers on the NFL Top 100 Players of 2017.